Apretude, First Injectable PrEP, Gets FDA Approval

 Apretude was studied in 2 randomized, double-blind clinical trials.
 Trial 1 included 4,566 HIV-negative men and transgender women who have sex with men and have high-risk behavior for acquiring HIV.
 Trial 2 included 3,224 HIV-negative cisgender women at risk of acquiring HIV.1

-In both clinical trials, Apretude was found to be more effective than taking PrEP pills for these groups.
+In both clinical trials, Apretude was more effective than PrEP pills for these groups.
 The hope is that an injectable medicine will be easier to manage and help more people avoid HIV.1

 Possible side effects